xVjVx/Arduino-Traffic-Lighter/README.md

-# Arduino-Traffic-Lighter
+# Arduino-Traffic-Ligther

-Trafic Lighter maded in Arduino
+## About the project

+This project was maded on school with the purpose of work with Arduino , program in C++ and eletronics.

+The traffic ligther